 Ware said she believes strongly in being open and transparent and immediately decided to share Lorelei’s diagnosis on social media, an action she didn’t realize would have such a far-reaching impact at the time.

-“In telling our story on Facebook, a friend saw it, and said ‘this sounds a lot like my child.’
+“In telling our story online, a friend saw it, and said ‘this sounds a lot like my child.’
 They ended up being next to us in-patient,” Ware said.
 “That affirmed my decision to be very public about things because we helped someone.”

 Lorelei, who really wants a guinea pig and loves DC Comics bad girl Harley Quinn and Belle from “Beauty and the Beast,” said she likes helping people and helping her friends.
 Ware has the same outlook, but wanted to take that goodwill to the next level.
 They started small — a bandage drive that brought in 50,000 adhesive bandages that were donated to the pediatric oncology clinics, UNC Children’s Hospital and UNC Department of Surgery.
 A gift basket drive was another success; Ware and Lorelei shared baskets with goodies and inspirational messages with moms and families at the N.C.
 Cancer Hospital.
 Then they set their sights a little higher.

-Ware said after speaking with Stuart Gold, MD, head of pediatric oncology hematology, she was interested in doing a Facebook fundraiser.
+Ware said after speaking with Stuart Gold, MD, head of pediatric oncology hematology, she was interested in doing an online fundraiser.
 They set a goal of $6,000 in 2018 and met it, then decided to double the goal in 2019.
 Within three weeks, they raised $12,000.

 “I’ve gotten bitten by the fundraising bug, and we have the opportunity to get more creative with it,” Ware said.
 “I definitely want to continue doing it.”
 Ware, a runner and fitness enthusiast, said she’d like to do a race to support #TeamLolo at some point in the future.